Changing to F-1/J-1 Status

 Once all materials are assembled, you should make a complete photocopy of the package for your records before you send it by courier to the appropriate USCIS service center, or scan through ELIS.
 Visit the USCIS website to confirm that you should file with the service center having juristiction over your current place of residence.

 The U.S. postal service will not forward USCIS correspondence to a new address.
-If you change your residential address, you must visit www.uscis.gov to change your address online and provide your application receipt number (see the Form AR-11 page on the USCIS website).
+If you change your residential address, you must visit www.uscis.gov to change your address online and provide your application receipt number (see the Form AR-11 page on the USCIS website), or update the address through ELIS..

 Students in A or G status should contact the ISO to confirm eligibility to change to F-1 status.
 Individuals who have held J-1 status may not be eligible to change to F-1 status, nor change from J-2 to J-1, and should contact the ISO.